astropy/regions/docs/getting_started.rst

 .. plot:: plot_example_pix.py
    :include-source:

+The `~regions.RectanglePixelRegion` and `~regions.EllipsePixelRegion` docstrings also
+contain plot examples.

 `~regions.SkyRegion` objects currently don't have an ``as_patch()`` or ``plot()`` method.
 To plot them, convert them to a pixel region first: